There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

 Locks, chokes, and ground-pounding is Brazilian Jiu Jitsu’s theme.
 It’s good for street fighting and is a very capable discipline in its own right.
 Some of the techniques you’ll be learning include takedowns and other forms of submissions made up of cranks, locks, and chokes.

 Useful for 2 or more attackers?
 Rating 2/5.
-It’s best used in 1-on-1 situations as the other attacker may take advantage of the fact that you’re on the ground with the first threat.
+It is more suitable in 1-on-1 situations as the other attacker may take advantage of the fact that you’re on the ground with the first threat.

 Boxing primarily focuses on punches as the sole source of offense.
 The feet are mainly used for side-stepping, dodging, and footwork.
 The great thing about boxing is that it’s relatively easy to learn and you’ll need just a few pieces of equipment to start.

 Boxing is simple yet effective.
 It’s simple-minded in its approach that you can become adept in punching in no time.
 More than that, you’ll discover that there’s more to boxing than punches.
-Peel away and you’ll add to your repertoire of self-defense in other aspects, i.e., darting in and out from danger, moving quickly and striking when the time is right.
+Peel away and you’ll add to your repertoire of self-defense in other aspects, such as darting in and out from danger and moving quickly – striking when the time is right.